Kostr/UEFI-Lessons/Lessons/Lesson_38/README.md

   SimpleClassProtocolSetNumber
 };
 ```
 In C syntax there is no such keyword as a `class`, but still it is possible to create something similar.
 We use `struct` keyword and class methods would be just fields with pointers to functions.

 Now we need to create a header file that would contain the `SIMPLE_CLASS_PROTOCOL` type definition.

-Usually package contain headers for protocols in a folder:
+Usually packages contain headers for protocols in a folder:
 ```
 <pkg>/Include/Protocol/
 ```